Apple iPod touch (5th Gen) 32 GB, 64 GB* Specs

 Unlike earlier iPod touch models, which have been black or white (or even just black), the iPod touch (5th Gen) models sport aluminum "unibody" cases originally offered in six different color choices -- dark gray "slate" (which has a black glass front) along with silver, pink, yellow, blue, and red (which have white glass fronts).
 However, on September 10, 2013, Apple swapped the "slate" color for a gunmetal "space gray," which also has a black glass front like its predecessor.

-As a minor point, the iPod touch (5th Gen) additionally introduces a new "pop out" rear "nub" to attach an "iPod touch loop" wrist strap (as a minor point of differentiation, the 16 GB configuration ships without this strap, but it can be purchased separately for an additional US$9).
+As a minor point, the iPod touch (5th Gen) additionally introduces a new "pop out" rear "nub" to attach an "iPod touch loop" wrist strap (as a minor point of differentiation, the 16 GB configuration ships without this strap, but it could be purchased separately for an additional US$9).

 - What are all the differences between the iPod touch 4th Generation (A1367) and the iPod touch 5th Generation (A1421/A1509)?